-The red blood cell counts (RBC: 10^6 mm^{-3}) were determined in a 1:20 dilution of the blood sample in Hayem's solution and the white blood cell counts (WBC: 10^4 mm^{-3}) from a 1:200 dilution of the blood sample in Turke's solution with a Neubauer hemocytometer.
-The average of triplicate microhematocrits were used to determine the red blood cell volume at 10,000 rpm for 5 min (PCV: %) (Larsen and Snieszko, 1961).
-Hemoglobin (Hb: g/dl) was determined by the cyanhemoglobin method.
-A 20 μl blood sample was drawn from a heparinized capillary tube and mixed in 5.0 ml of cyanhemoglobin reagent (Hycel).
-Hemoglobin concentrations were determined at 540 nm with a Beckman DU spectrophotometer (Yokoyama, 1960; Larsen and Snieszko, 1961; Larsen, 1964; Hesser, 1960; Houston, 1990).
-The packed cell volume counts (PCV: %) were read after centrifugation for 10 min.
-After reading the hematocrit, the packed erythrocytes were discarded and the plasma was stored at -12 °C, and subsequently the biochemical indices were determined with a Hitachi 704C instrument.
-These included total protein (TP: g/dl), glucose (GLO: mg/dl) and cholesterol (CHO: mmol/l) which were determined spectrophotometrically in the UV area, whereas the calcium contents (CAL: mmol/l) were determined by flame emission photometry (Hawk et al., 1954).
+The red blood cell count was determined in a 1:20 dilution of the blood sample in Havem's solution and the white blood cell counts (WBC) from a 1:200 dilution of the blood sample in Turke's solution with a Neubauer hemocytometer.
+The average of triplicate microhematocrits were used to determine the red blood cell volume (PCV) (Larsen and Snieszko, 1961).
+Hemoglobin was determined by the cyanhemoglobin method (Houston, 1990).
+The packed cell volume counts (PCV) were read after centrifugation for 10 min.
+After reading the hematocrit, the packed erythrocytes were discarded and the plasma was stored at -20 °C, and subsequently the biochemical indices were determined.
+These included total protein, glucose and cholesterol were determined spectrophotometrically, whereas the calcium contents were determined by flame emission photometry (Hawk et al., 1954).